nabeelhdp/nifi-dashboard/README.md

 `python nifipoll.py`

-For dashboard, copy `bottle.py` from bottle webpage and drop in the same directory as the `nifi_poll.py` Place canvas.min.js into a new folder called static
+For dashboard, copy `bottle.py` from bottle webpage and drop in the same directory as the `nifi_poll.py` Place `canvas.min.js` into a new folder called static ( Note: The trial expires in 2 months.
+So purchase full version for production use)

 Run